 There is one thing thing to keep in mind when considering getting a credit card to get IHG Platinum Elite status, which we'll discuss next.
 Our valuation of Platinum Elite status at $900 is based on the assumption that you complete enough stays to get Platinum Elite status, meaning you stay at IHG hotels 10 nights per year.
 The value of Platinum Elite status will be lower for you if you complete fewer stays.

 If you'd like to skip to the front of the line to get IHG elite status quickly, a credit card may be your best option.
 Chase offers two co-branded IHG credit cards that let you get IHG status.
 If status is your main goal, the IHG® Rewards Club Premier Credit Card is clearly the better option because cardholders get IHG Platinum status right away.

-The IHG® Rewards Club Premier Credit Card gives you automatic Platinum Elite status with no spending required on your card, along with a huge sign-on bonus: .
+The IHG® Rewards Club Premier Credit Card gives you automatic Platinum Elite status with no spending required on your card, along with a huge sign-on bonus: Earn 140,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
 The card also offers these perks: